 Salting and gritting - winter road gritting

-Between October and March each year Central Bedfordshire Council are on full alert and working hard to keep you on the move.
+Between October and April each year, we are on full alert and working hard to keep you on the move.

 We spread grit, or more accurately, salt, on roads when freezing is forecast and when roads are damp to melt and prevent ice.
 We try to do salting before the morning and after the evening traffic peaks, but we work around the clock in bad weather.